jay-law/hello-world-expressjs-docker/README.md

 3. Test the workflow/pipeline in GitHub
     - Do a `git pull` locally to pull down the `.github` dir.
 It contains the workflow config
-    - Do the normal git stuff then push
+    - Commit and push
     - Assuming all work so far has been on the main branch, a GitHub action should have been triggered
+    - Confirm the workflow completed successfully in GitHub under the Actions tab
-    - Confirm the publish on the npmjs.com
+    - Confirm the package was published on the https://www.npmjs.com/package/@jay-law/hello-world-expressjs-docker

-Pushes directly to the master branch should be disabled when coding in "real" environments.
+**NOTE** - Pushes directly to the master branch should be disabled when coding in "real" environments.

 # Other